mobile-robotics-unal/Laboratory-Sensors-and-uncertainty/2_sensor_ultrasound.md

 delete(port);
 clear port
 ```
-In the next figure, there is an example of the processed data.......
+In the next figure, there is an example of the processed data for a distance of *5 cm*.
 <p align="center">
   <img align="center" height="400" src="https://github.com/mobile-robotics-unal/Sensors-and-uncertainty/assets/161974694/ae1908d0-491c-4921-9dab-d32a32dd899e">
 <p/>

+# Toma de datos y procesamiento de datos.

+# Resultados.